Klipper3d/klipper/docs/Config_Reference.md

 #   sending a Klipper command to the micro-controller so that it can
 #   reset itself.
 The default is 'arduino' if the micro-controller
 #   communicates over a serial port, 'command' otherwise.
+#trsync_timeout: 0.025
+#   Sync limit for multi-mcu homing in seconds.
+The default is 0.025.
+#   Should Klipper detect a communication issue between micro-controllers during
+#   multi-mcu homing then it will raise a "Communication timeout during homing"
+#   error.
+#trsync_single_mcu_timeout: 0.250
+#   Sync limit for single-mcu homing in seconds.
+The default is 0.250.
 ```

 ### [mcu my_extra_mcu]